Danielle Bittner, Owner and Instructor

 Tough call... but probably Wegmans (my husband jokes that I basically live there).

-Courtney Flickinger, Studio Assistant
+Courtney Flickinger, Studio Manager

 Courtney joined our studio as a client at the beginning of 2024 when she took her first ever Pilates class and quickly fell in love.
 Her resolution for the new year was to invest more into her health and wellness, which led to the search for an exciting and challenging way to move her body.
 Though she is new to Pilates, she is no stranger to the world of marketing.
 Since graduating from Virginia Tech, she has spent several years crafting social media content, writing blogs, and working both directly and indirectly with clients and the community.